ravioliasb/COSC310NovaBot/README.md

 # New Features

 - **Wikipedia API:** The Wikipedia API was implemented so that users can get more information on topics that interest them.
-This feature is initiated when the user types "Wikipedia:" or "wikipedia:" then their topic of choice
+This feature is initiated when the user types "Wikipedia:" or "wikipedia:" then their topic of choice.
+When initiated, NovaBot will return a summary of the topic directly from the Wikipedia database.
 - **Wolfram API:** The Wolfram Alpha API was implemented so that users can get responses on queries such as "What is the weather in India" or finding out detailed characteristics of stars by typing in the star's name.
 Wolfram can also be used for conversion between units and calculations when users are trying to comprehend measurements given NovaBot.
 This feature is initiated when the user types "Wolfram:" or "wolfram:" then their query
 - **NASA API:** The NASA API was implemented to allow users to view the Picture of the Day.
 NASA's Pictures of the Day are astronomical images that are specifically chosen daily to showcase the beauty of the universe.
 This API helped incorporate a visual element to the NovaBot that helps with the learning experience